ninanikitina/BioLab/README.md

 # USAGE

-# Utils
-- alternative_augumentation
-	Augmentation based on the idea of catting nuclei from an image and then rotating the nuclei to a random angle The process of code wring for this augmentation is in progress.
-- augumentaion_img
-	Augmentation based on
-		- rotating an image to a random angle and then cutting out the central part
-		- translating image by a random shifting of a window that equals to final rotated image size
+## Drivers
+- predict_nuclei_volumes - run prediction of nuclei volume on the image with multiple nucleus (Test part)

+## Multiple Nuclei Utils - Test part
 - czi_reader
-	Reads czi files and save jpg images form two different channels separately
+   Reads czi files and save jpg images from two different channels separately
-	NOTE: initial jpgs are 16 bits, and this script converts it to 8 bits by using hardcoded normalization.
+   NOTE: initial jpg is 16 bits, and this script converts it to 8 bits by using hardcoded normalization.
-	The user should decide based on images preview how he would like to normalize an image
+   The user should decide based on images preview how he would like to normalize an image.
 - cut_nuclei
    Cuts a big image into a bunch of out 512"512 (hard codded size) images form with nuclei in the center and creates a mask based on contours
+- layers_to_3D
+    Creates tif image of 3D visualization of detected nuclei
+- reconstruct_layers
+    Combine small mask images 512"512 into a big image
 - test_normalization
+    Test program to compare normalization for different thresholds

-- data_aug
+- volume_estimation
-	Pytorch augmentation that shown unsatisfactory results for this project.
-	It will probably be used later.
+    Calculates the volume of all nuclei based on big reconstructed images (reconstruct_layers)

 ## UNet